SantanderMetGroup/loadeR/README.md

 ```
 **IMPORTANT:** The package requires Java version 1.7 or higher.
 Several _recommendations for known problems with R and Java_ are given in the [wiki installation info](https://github.com/SantanderMetGroup/loadeR/wiki/Installation)).

-**NOTE:** The utilities in transformeR were formerly part of downscaleR (up to v1.3-4).
-Since downscaleR v2.0-0, these are in transformeR and downscaleR is strictly aimed to statistical downscaling and bias correction.

 **NOTE:** loadeR is enhanced by [loadeR.ECOMS](http://meteo.unican.es/udg-wiki/ecoms/RPackage) package which allows to remotely access harmonized data from several state-of-the-art seasonal forecasting databases stored at the ECOMS-UDG.

 ---